Best Film for the Canon A-1

-The Canon A-1 takes 35mm film that comes in metal canisters.
-It is also the most often used film format and is on occasion described as 135 film.
+The Canon A-1 takes 35mm film that is sold in metal canisters.
+It can also be referred to as 135 film, and it’s the best-selling type of film.

-Most new 35mm film offered for sale currently has a DX code.
-This allows cameras to automatically detect and set the ISO of the canister loaded.
+Just about all new 35mm film for sale these days has DX encoding on the canister.
+This allows electronically controlled cameras to detect and set the ISO when the film is loaded.

-You will find limited possible choices for where to have 35mm film developed.
-For a more complete explanation of the options read my article on Where to Get Film Developed.
+There are limited choices for where to get 35mm film processed.
+For a more extensive discussion of the possibilities you can check out my guide on Where to Get Film Developed.

-WARNING: Film does not get processed on location at big box stores and pharmacies.
-They mail the film off-site to be developed by a 3rd party.
-As a consequence, you won’t get your negatives back.
+WARNING: Big box stores and pharmacies no longer develop film at the store.
+They mail film off-site to be processed by a third party.
+Because of that, you won’t get your processed negatives back.

 - Develop Film at Home